 History of the Preakness Stakes

 Part of a long heritage of racing in Maryland, the first Preakness Stakes was run in 1873 at Pimlico Race Course, where it is still held today.
 The track is also the site of the famed match race in which Seabiscuit triumphed over War Admiral in 1938.
-The thoroughbread race is an American Grade I stakes race which is run over a distance of one-and-3/16 miles on the dirt track.
+The thoroughbred race is an American Grade I stakes race which is run over a distance of one-and-3/16 miles on the dirt track.

-The Preakness is commonly referred to "The Run for the Black-Eyed Susans" because a blanket of Black-Eyed Susans, the state flower of Maryland, is draped over the winning horse.
+The Preakness is commonly referred to as "The Run for the Black-Eyed Susans" because a blanket of Black-Eyed Susans, the state flower of Maryland, is draped over the winning horse.

-Past Preakness winners include American Pharoah, ending the 37-year drought in 2015 to become Thoroughbred racing’s 12th Triple Crown winner, Alexandra (the first filly to win since 1924), Big Brown, Smarty Jones, Affirmed, Seattle Slew, Secretariat and War Admiral.
+Past Preakness winners include American Pharoah, ending the 37-year drought in 2015 to become thoroughbred racing’s 12th Triple Crown winner, Alexandra (the first filly to win since 1924), Big Brown, Smarty Jones, Affirmed, Seattle Slew, Secretariat and War Admiral.

 Upcoming Preakness Stakes

 The 2017 Preakness Stakes will be held on May 20.
 The contenders for this year are Always Dreaming, Classic Empire, Cloud Computing, Conquest Mo Money, Gunnevera, Hence, Lookin at Lee, Multiplier, Senior Investment and Term of Art.

 Sunrise at Old Hilltop - Tuesday - Friday, 6 am-9 am